+Figure 4A-12. ø90 mm Screw Feed Cylinder

-12Feed Cylinder Cooling
+Feed Cylinder Cooling

 It is important that the pellets remain relatively stable at this point.
 Any melting or softening can cause a melt block preventing material from being fed forward while the screw is rotating.
 Feed cylinder cooling prevents melt blocks.

-Bridging of material in the feed cylinder occurs due to the tendency of the material to become sticky when it is heated.
+Bridging of material in the feed cylinder occurs because of the tendency of the material to become sticky when it is heated.
 To keep the pellets from premature melting, cooling water is supplied to the jacket on a separate feed section.
 The feed cylinder is ductile casted and jacketed inside to circulate the cooling water from one end to the other end.

-The water flow rate is regulated by a manual valve so that the feed cylinder temperature remains very close to ambient temperature and controllable.
+The water flow rate is regulated by a manual valve so that the feed cylinder temperature remains very close to ambient temperature and is controllable.
 The water flow rate should be adjusted so that the feed cylinder temperature remains very close to ambient temperature.
 This will normally require a flow rate of less than 20 liters per minute.

 Requirements for feed cylinder temperature might vary among polymers.
-If you are running a variety of materials, determine the best water flow rate for each material and record this data.
+When running a variety of materials, determine the best water flow rate for each material and record this data.

 Barrels

 The barrel is a seamless tube.
 It has a bimetallic alloy liner with centrifugally cast inside which is finally honed to precise tolerances.
-The barrels hold the tubes containing the feed screws that compress, meter, and feed pellets received from the feed cylinder to form the extrudate that leaves the extruder.
+The barrels hold the tubes containing the feed screws that compress, meter, and feed pellets received from the feed cylinder to form the extrudate that leaves the Extruder.